What is Influenza A or H5N1?

 What action(s) should I take?

-The situation is still evolving, but the overall risk to the general public posed by this virus remains low.
+The situation is still evolving, but the overall risk to the general public remains low.
 Maintain healthy practices, such as avoiding sick or dead animals and avoid consuming unpasteurized (raw) milk or raw cheeses.
 It is safe to drink commercial milk because products are pasteurized before entering the market.
 Pasteurization kills bacteria and viruses, like influenza viruses, in milk.
 CDC has additional guidance available here.
+As cats appear to be susceptible to the H5N1 virus and birds and waterfowl may carry influenza, it is important to consider actions you might take to limit your cat’s contact with birds and waterfowl and monitor your cat for signs of illness or abnormal behavior.
+Take personal protective measures such as wearing personal protective equipment and limiting contact, and contact your veterinarian, if you have concerns or your animal has been potentially exposed to H5N1 and you observe illness in your animal.

-Conjunctivitis (redness and swelling of the eye) appears to be the main symptom of Influenza A/H5N1 virus infection.
+The reported signs and symptoms of avian influenza infections in humans have ranged from mild symptoms to moderate to severe disease and complications.
+Conjunctivitis (redness and swelling of the eye) has been the predominant symptom among human cases caused by this H5N1 strain.
 Other symptoms typical of influenza infection include cough, fever or feeling feverish, sore throat, runny nose, fatigue, headache, muscle or joint aches, and shortness of breath or difficulty breathing.

 What can medical providers do?